2019 Invasive Tree Pests Workshops

 There are considerable concerns for Southern California landscapes due to the Goldspotted Oak Borer (GSOB), Invasive Shot Hole Borers/Fusarium Dieback Disease (ISHB/FD), and South American Palm Weevil (SAPW).
 These invasive pests have attacked and killed hundreds of thousands of trees in Southern California, encouraging San Diegans to prepare for their possible arrival.
-Due to the ever-growing dispersion of these invasive pests, this workshop was designed to update land managers, tree-care professionals, and pesticide applicators on the latest invasive pest findings in San Diego, as well as to provide a review of pesticide law and regulation.
+Due to the ever-growing dispersion of these invasive pests, this workshop was designed to update land managers, tree-care professionals, and pesticide applicators on the latest invasive pest findings in San Diego.

 Continuing Education Units

 - California Department of Pesticide Regulation

 - ISHB/FD: History & Biology, Impacts & Current

 Infestations, and Management- 1hr

 - GSOB: History & Biology, Impacts & Current Infestations, and Management & Sanitation- 1hr

 - SAPW: History & Biology, impacts & Current Infestations, and Management & Sanitation- 1hr